The field of moduli of plane curves: Introduction

 If $C$ has degree $3$, i.e. it is an elliptic curve, it is a classical fact rooted in the work of F. Klein \cite{klein} that $k_{C}$ is generated over $k$ by the $j$-invariant and that $C$ can be defined by a homogeneous polynomial with coefficients in $k(j)$.
 This fact is a cornerstone for much of the theory about elliptic curves.
-M. Artebani and S. Quispe \cite{artebani-quispe} studied the case of curves of degree $4$.
-Up to our knowledge, there are no results in higher degree.

-We prove that $C$ is defined by a homogeneous polynomial with coefficients in $k_{C}$ if the degree is prime with $6$, and that this is true for most curves of degree prime with $3$ as well.
-Our method applies to curves of degree divisible by $3$, too, but the consequences in this case are less clear-cut.

-In our proofs, we use heavily the theory algebraic stacks: this is a novel approach for studying fields of moduli and fields of definition.
-We have laid the fundations of this approach in a recent joint work with A. Vistoli \cite{giulio-angelo-moduli}; the present article is the first instance in which our methods are applied in an essential way to an open problem.